berberman/arch-hs/README.md

 ```

 This message tells us that in order to package `accelerate`, we must package `unique`
-and `tasty-kat` first sequentially, because `accelerate` dependens on them to build or test,
+and `tasty-kat` first sequentially, because `accelerate` dependents on them to build or test,
 whereas they are not present in archlinux community repo.

 ```